neatfx/rust-note/src/testing.md

 impl Guess {
     pub fn new(value: i32) -> Guess {
         if value < 1 {
-            panic!("Value must be greater than or equal to 1, got {}.", value);
+            panic!("Guess value must be greater than or equal to 1, got {}.", value);
         } else if value > 100 {
-            panic!("Value must be less than or equal to 100, got {}.", value);
+            panic!("Guess value must be less than or equal to 100, got {}.", value);
         }